raphaelquast/EOmaps/examples/01-Maps/agg_filter.rst

 This more advanced example shows how to use the `AGG filter`_ feature of matplotlib to get nice blurry country-boarders.

-- A custom AGG filter is defined to apply a "gaussian blurr" to artists
+- A custom AGG filter is defined to apply a "gaussian blur" to artists
 - The filter is applied to the country-boundaries and map-frames